paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-005-joint-chiefs-of-staff.md

 “(4)(A) The Vice Chairman shall not be eligible for promotion to the position of Chairman or any other position in the armed forces.

-“(B) The President may waive subparagraph (A) if the President determines such action is necessary in the national interest.”.
+“(B) The President may waive subparagraph (A) if the President determines such action is necessary in the national interest.”

 See 2016 Amendment notes below.